Voting in Rhode Island

 Haven't used your ballot?

-If you have an absentee ballot that you are not going to use, or you miss the deadline to return, you may go to your board of canvassers and vote in person.
+If you have an absentee ballot that you are not going to use, you may go to your board of canvassers and vote in person.
 You will be asked to use a provisional ballot.
-This is better than not voting, but may not be counted.

 Opportunities to Fix Challenges to Your Ballot